 - The first step in developing a load forecast is to obtain the weather information for the time period.
 Weather information is provided to PJM at regular intervals by a contracted-for weather service.
 Additional weather data sources include the National Weather Service, radio news, LSE weather information, and existing local PJM RTO conditions.

 - The forecast period is reviewed to determine any conditions that could affect the PJM RTO's load, including:

-- Day of week
+- o Day of week

-- Holidays
+- o Holidays

-- Special events
+- o Special events

-- Daylight savings time changes
+- o Daylight savings time changes

-- Internal participant load forecasts - Peak loads and load shapes are determined using a similar day's forecast.
-PJM retrieves the load data from a historical file and adjusts the forecasts, as needed, to reflect growth or other discrepancies.
+- o Internal participant load forecasts

+- Peak loads and load shapes are determined using a similar day's forecast.
+PJM

+retrieves the load data from a historical file and adjusts the forecasts, as needed, to

+reflect growth or other discrepancies.

-Exhibit 2 presents the typical approach PJM uses to forecast load.
+Exhibit below presents the typical approach PJM uses to forecast load.

-Exhibit 2: Load Forecasting Process
+Exhibit 1: Load Forecasting Process